-With 2018 still a blank canvas, we gathered great ideas about event marketing at PCMA’s Convening Leaders in Nashville, Tennessee.
+With 2018 still a blank canvas, we gathered great ideas about value based marketing at PCMA’s Convening Leaders in Nashville, Tennessee.
 Right now, the marketing and events industries are at a huge turning point – and the big question is how leaders can innovate their traditional experiences to appeal to an audience that has rapidly changed how they choose the products and services they consume.

 That means your brand needs to clearly answer this question for your customers: “What can you offer me?”